Adaptive Measurement-Device-Independent Quantum Key Distribution: Introduction

 \section{Introduction}

-\lettrine[loversize=0.5]{T}oday's economy is based on interent.
-The security of internet is dependent on Rivest-Shamir-Adleman (RSA) algorithm \cite{b1}, a difficult mathematical problem dependent on the fact that finding the prime numbers of a large number is difficult.
-Once a device with unlimited computing power, such as a quantum computer, is built, these mathematical problems will easily be solved as demonstrated by Shor's algorithm \cite{b2}.
-To overcome this problem, a system is needed whose security is based on some fundamental law which cannot be broken under any circumstances.\\ Quantum key distribution, proposed by Charles Bennett and Gilles Brassard in 1984 commonly known as BB84 protocol \cite{b3}, solves the problem.
-It is based on no-cloning theorem which makes it impossible to copy a quantum state \cite{b4}.\\ BB84 protocol demands the existence of single-photon sources, zero dark count, unit efficiency, and infinite dead time detectors, and a passive channel.
-Unfortunately, we have not manufatured such appartures yet.
-Because of the gap between theory and experiment, a number of side-channel attacks can be implemented on BB84 protocol such as large pulse attack \cite{b5}, faked state attack \cite{b6}, time-shift attack \cite{b7}, phase remapping attack \cite{b8}, saturation attack \cite{b9}, photon number splitting attack \cite{b10}, detector blinding attack \cite{b11}, and high power damage attack \cite{b12}. \\ To avoid quantum hacking based on the detector’s imperfections, several solutions have been proposed, one of which is Adaptive Measurement Device Independent Quantum Key Distribution (AMDI-QKD)\cite{b13} that is based on Measurement Device Independent Quantum Key Distribution \cite{b14}.\\ The transmission distance achieved via AMDI-QKD is large enough that it can be used for intercity communication, hence it can replace classical internet with its quantum version.\\ The quantum internet will also be advantageous because it will be able to teleport bits between different quantum computers.
+\lettrine[loversize=0.5]{T}oday's economy is based on Internet.
+The security of Internet dependent on the Rivest-Shamir-Adleman (RSA) algorithm \cite{b1}, which depends on finding prime factors of a very large number, mathematically, a very difficult task with existing computing technologies.
+However, with quantum computer based Shor's algorithm \cite{b2}, prime factorization of a large number can be achieved relatively easily, hence, undermines the RSA based security of existing communication networks.\\ The desired communication security needs to be based on some fundamental law, robust enough to withstand any technological challenges in future.
+One of such protocols is, the Quantum Key Distribution (QKD), proposed by Charles Bennett and Gilles Brassard in 1984, commonly known as the BB84 protocol \cite{b3}.
+The security of this protocol is based on no-cloning theorem which makes it impossible to copy an unknown quantum state \cite{b4}.\\ In practical implementation of BB84 protocol, requirements include a single-photon source, zero dark count detectors with unit detection efficiency, infinite dead time and a passive channel.
+Presently, detector technology falls short of these requirements and hence leads to the possibilities of number of attacks on BB84 setup, such as, large pulse attack \cite{b5}, faked state attack \cite{b6}, time-shift attack \cite{b7}, phase remapping attack \cite{b8}, saturation attack \cite{b9}, photon number splitting attack \cite{b10}, detector blinding attack \cite{b11}, and high power damage attack \cite{b12}. \\ Keeping in mind the limitations of existing detectors, several solutions have been proposed to counter attacks on BB84 setup with a appropriate key transmission rate.
+Most promising among such solutions is Adaptive Measurement Device Independent Quantum Key Distribution (AMDI-QKD)\cite{b13, b14, b24}.
+The transmission distance achieved via AMDI-QKD is large enough that it can be used for intercity communication, hence it can replace classical internet with its quantum version.\\ The quantum internet \cite{b23} will also be advantageous because it will be able to teleport bits between different quantum computers.
 A qubit can store much more information than a classical bit, so a huge amount of information will be able to transmit.
 Lastly, a quantum computer will be able to solve complicated computational problems, which even a supercomputer (to date) cannot do.
 This is a promised future of unconditional security and unlimited computing power.\\ In the original proposal of AMDI-QKD \cite{b13}, the untrusted relay (Charlie, that could be Eve or a collaborator of her) is assumed to have access to threshold detectors that was restricting his power.
 In this paper, we replaced the threshold detectors with realistic photon number resolving detectors (PNR) detectors i.e., we considered the detectors can count the number of photons in a signal \cite{b15}.
 This modification increases the supremacy and power of Charlie (Eve) as single photon sources are used so he (she) will be able to discriminate between an actual signal sent by the legitimate users and a signal which got affected due to the dark counts of detectors as the affected signal will contain of more than one photon, hence it is a step towards the realistic implementation of AMDI-QKD \cite{b13}.